C7-Game/Prototype/C7/readme.md

 ## What is that?

-- Experiments/ - Experimental or prototype scenes and/or scripts
 - Fonts/ - Fonts for Godot text
-- LegacyMap/ - A script to display a map using native Civ3 information and media.
+- Civ3Map/ - A script to display a map using native Civ3 information and media.
 It is intended to be separate from game logic & data.
-- OldLegacyMap/ - The previous iteration of LegacyMap currently still around as some of the logic may be needed for LegacyMap to display other map features
-- TempTiles/ - Since there is no C7 native map/tile format yet, TempTiles will read a SAV file and generate tile data for LegacyMap to use
 - UtilScenes/ - A collection of scenes useful for dev time activities but not necessarily for game inclusion
 - MainMenu.tscn & MainMenu.cs - The startup scene and main menu
 - C7Game.tscn & Game.cs - An early prototype map view accessible from the main menu